2022 Cannes Film Festival: Special Screenings

-Short films
+Short Films Competition

 Out of 3,507 entries, the following films were selected to compete for the Short Film Palme d'Or.

 Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 16 entries (13 live-action and 3 animated films) were selected out of 1,528 submissions.
 Four of the films selected represent schools participating in Cinéfondation for the first time.

 Cannes Classics

 The following films were selected to be screened in Cannes Classics: